gideon-ogunbanjo/ModelX/README.md

 - [x] API

 ### Conclusion:
 ModelX is a powerful tool for predicting body fat percentage and assessing an individual's chances of becoming a supermodel.
-By utilizing advanced machine learning techniques, ModelX can provide accurate predictions and help identify individuals who may be suitable for a career in modeling.
+By utilizing advanced machine learning techniques, ModelX can provide accurate predictions and help identify individuals who may be suitable for a career in runway modeling.

 ### Creator
 Gideon Ogunbanjo